+Net cash used by investing activities of \$273.2 million in 2014 included additions to, and collections of, finance receivables of \$746.2 million and \$591.4 million, respectively.
 Net cash used by investing activities of \$250.4 million in 2013 included additions to, and collections of, finance receivables of \$651.3 million and \$508.8 million, respectively.
-Net cash used by investing activities of \$173.1 million in 2012 included additions to, and collections of, finance receivables of \$569.6 million and \$445.5 million, respectively, as well as \$27.0 million of proceeds from the sale of a non-strategic equity investment at book value.
-Net cash used by investing activities of \$219.6 million in 2011 included additions to, and collections of, finance receivables of \$569.6 million, respectively.
-Finance receivables are comprised of extended-term installment payment contracts to both technicians and independent shop owners (i.e., franchisees' customers) to enable them to purchase tools and diagnostic and equipment products on an extended-term payment plan, generally with expected average payment terms of 34 months.
+Net cash used by investing activities of \$173.1 million in 2012 included additions to, and collections of, finance receivables of \$659.6 million and \$445.5 million, respectively, as well as \$27.0 million of proceeds from the sale of a non-strategic equity investment at book value.
+Finance receivables are comprised of extended-term installment payment contracts to both technicians and independent shop owners (i.e., franchisees' customers) to enable them to purchase tools and diagnostic and equipment products on an extended-term payment plan, generally with expected average payment terms of three years.